What is stress?

+Cortisol also works at the genomic level to regulate the body’s response to the stressor over a longer period of time.
+The outcome of the situation will determine how cortisol changes the genetic expression of various proteins.
+So, at this point you’ve been running as fast as you can.
 Eventually you get away and find shelter.
 Your cortisol and adrenaline levels decline and your heart rate and breathing slow down.
 Blood flow returns to your guts and skin and color returns to your face.
 You are back to baseline and now you start ruminating and reasoning through what happened.

 Studies in both man and animals have shown that chronic stress is associated with enlarged pituitary and adrenal glands, sustained increases in levels of cortisol in the body, increased levels of CRH in both the cerebrospinal fluid and limbic regions of the brain.
 Lastly, and most importantly, the sustained elevated cortisol levels in the brain have been shown to cause atrophy of neurons, decreased dendritic density, atrophy of glial cells, and decreases in hippocampal, amygdala and prefrontal cortical volumes.
 Atrophy in the prefrontal cortex means our impairment in our ability to reason, problem-solve, plan, concentrate, and control our emotions.
 Atrophy in the hippocampus means we forget things or remember events in a distorted way.